nbarc888/507_assign_2/readme.md

 #### Alternate way to view and run queries using VS code extension SQlite

+1. Download extension Sqlite (link attached above)
+2. Top searchbar select ">Open data base" and select db file to use
+3. Within top search bar then select ">Open new queries"
+4. Insert analysis.sql scripts into queries code to run
+5. Additional window will generate on the right hand side showing results.

 #### Additional analysis - Average age of patients
 1. Go to execute sql and insert the following: